carolramsey/CS373-Fall-2016-Carol-Ramsey/_posts/2016-09-26-Week5-CarolRamsey.md

 **What did you do this past week?**

-I built a time machine.
-I found extra time.
-My life is over-engineered and dense in a way that is unsustainable, but it might work for 2.5 months.
+I built a time machine and found 15-minutes blocks of extra time.
+My life is now over-engineered and dense in a way that is unsustainable, but it might work for 2.5 months.
 In other interesting news, the beach house my parents have owned for twenty-five years just sold to The Property Brothers TV show.
 The house will be an example of a really crappy house that needs extreme renovation and serious design updates to be livable.
 Yes, the house has popcorn ceilings, carpet (in a beach house?), 42 pictures of seagulls and a huge phone shaped like a fish on the wall.
 But, I have so many sweet memories there, I feel protective and I don't want them to make fun of my parents' house on TV.
 But they will. :(

 **What's in your way?**